You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 You can also stop boots from rubbing your ankles without using any equipment.

-First, dampen the inside of your shoes with water.
 Next, with your thumb, press on the back of the boot at the spot where the top meets the back counter, and it will cause the side seams to pop away from the ankle area.

 Don’t stop until you feel that the ankle area is soft enough.
 You should be able to get the side seams to lay flat or even curl outward away from the ankles if you do this correctly.